Zeltales/Valorant-RPC/README.md

 ## 🛠️ Prerequisites

 - **Node.js**: Ensure Node.js is installed on your system.
 You can download it from [Node.js](https://nodejs.org/).
+- **WebView2**: This application requires WebView2 to run properly.
+You can download and install WebView2 from [Microsoft Webview2](https://go.microsoft.com/fwlink/p/?LinkId=2124703).

 ## Issues